mui/material-ui/docs/src/pages/components/icons/icons.md

 This component extends the native `<svg>` element:

 - It comes with built-in accessibility.
-- SVG elements should be scaled for a 24x24px viewport, so the resulting icon can be used as is, or included as a child for other Material-UI components that use icons (can be customized with the `viewBox` attribute).
+- SVG elements should be scaled for a 24x24px viewport, so the resulting icon can be used as is, or included as a child for other Material-UI components that use icons.
+(This can be customized with the `viewBox` attribute).
 - By default, the component inherits the current color.
 Optionally, you can apply one of the theme colors using the `color` prop.